trinsic-id/issuer-reference-app/README.md

 ### Register your organization
 1. Create a new organization and select the Sovrin Staging Network if you are using iOS, and the BCovrin Test network if you are using the Mattr global app.
+1. In the .env file, add your organization's subscription key and access token to the respective fields.

 #### If you are using the Mattr Global Agent on Android:
 Add a transaction endorser on the BCovrin Test network by registering your did and verkey on the BCovrin network: http://test.bcovrin.vonx.io/